This is a commentary article of “Interview with Prof. Caroline Wagner: on scientific communication and journals”, published on the 29th of July, 2019.

 Although the existence of a peer-review process is certainly of help in improving the quality of scientific data, mistakes and errors continuously appear in papers published in well-known scientific journals – in which the reviewing process is standardized.
 Here you can find a short but famous list of peer reviewed papers that were published although containing large inaccuracies, including Andrew Wakefield’s infamous study about vaccines.

 If preprints become the standard publishing platforms for science, we could imagine that different ways to increase the quality of published research would emerge (not self-emerge…).
-For instance, we previously proposed an idea in which the whole scientific community can comment and rate scientific articles appearing on preprint platforms, with the possibility of asking the article’s authors for further confirmatory experiments, or to debate the proper use or misuse of a certain technique to answer a scientific question.
+For instance, I previously proposed an idea in which the whole scientific community can comment and rate scientific articles appearing on preprint platforms, with the possibility of asking the article’s authors for further confirmatory experiments, or to debate the proper use or misuse of a certain technique to answer a scientific question.

 As of now, the peer-review system is based on comments provided by experts in the field.
 These comments are completely anonymous, and the lack of public exposure can cause a drastic reduction in the quality of the revision, as keeping the process this way increases the chances that personal and emotional factors prevail over purely scientific considerations when reviewers operate.
 Further, revisions are kept private between the journal, the reviewer and the authors (with exceptions).
 Allowing for a public revision would allow people to further comment, and perhaps disprove inappropriate reviewers’ comments or requests.